dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ### Engine not initialized

 This is most likely due to the VSCode [workspace file](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_opening-workspace-files) not being open.
 Make sure to open the **dendron.code-workspace** file by following the instructions [here](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_opening-workspace-files)

+### Multiple Vaults with the same name

+You will get this if you have multiple [[vaults|dendron.topic.config#vaults]] that have the same name.
+This is an error with Dendron since Dendron requires all vault names be unique.
+You can fix this by removing the duplicate vaults or setting a unique [[name|dendron.topic.config#name]] property for the vault.

 ### Notes from the graph/tree view are out of sync